rafael-abuawad/brownie-angular-mix/README.md

 ## Resources

-This mix provides a bare-bones implementation of [Create React App](https://create-react-app.dev/), configured to work with Brownie.
+This mix provides a bare-bones implementation of an [Angular app](https://angular.io/docs), configured to work with Brownie.

-To get started with React and building a front-end for your dApps:
+To get started with Angular and building a front-end for your dApps:

-* [Rimble](https://rimble.consensys.design/) is an open-source library of React components and guides to help you make dApps.
-Along with components they provide guides and tutorials to help you get started.
-* For more in-depth information, read the [Create React App documentation](https://create-react-app.dev/docs/getting-started)

 To get started with Brownie: